 Project Description Department Oversight Status Key Accomplishments CAST (Children and Adolescent Stabilization Team) At present, Idaho children who are determined to need residential care must be sent out of state to receive that care.
 Not only is this care expensive (the state is on track to spend \$6 million dollars, annually), but it is very difficult, if not impossible, for families to participate in their child's care, in a meaningful, effective manner.
 This is particularly problematic for children who have protracted placements and further hinders a successful transition/re-integration into the family on discharge.
-Optum Idaho's solution will help address this need and complements the YES services development that is currently underway.
-This project could also have a positive impact on inpatient utilization.
-Clinical-UM On Hold Pending until Q4, 2019
+Optum Idaho's solution will help address this need and complements the YES services development that is Clinical-UM On Hold Pending until Q4, 2019